nishalsach/readlas2pcd/README.md

       ./readLAS2PCD <INPUT-PATH>

  The code also contains provisions to downsample the original LAS file.
-However, since this repositry has been forked from another version, that functionality is unverified here.
+However, it gives segmentation faults when I try to run it.
+Could be fixed in the future if need be.